Utsav19/Value-of-Randomization/README.md

 ConvergenceGridNetwork.m: We

-Description of functions:
+A description of the folders containing the functions used in the implementations is given below:

+- sbb_our_model: Functions to implement spatial branch and bound algorithm coupled with columnn generation procedure
-- Consgen: Functions used to implement constraint generation algorithm
+- Consgen: Functions to implement constraint generation algorithm
+- Gurobi: Contains the code that uses Gurobi's bilinear solver and implementation of spatial branch and bound without column generation
-- Loizou: Functions to implement (https://arxiv.org/abs/1512.032530 for our network interdiction problem using our column generation algorithm
+- Loizou_model: Functions to implement (https://arxiv.org/abs/1512.032530 for our network interdiction problem using our column generation algorithm
--
+- network_instances: Contains csv files to generate the Sioux Falls network and Nobel-US network.
+Also, it contains the functions to randomly generate network instances and capacities of the network